 The biggest airport is Oslo Airport, Gardermoen, 45km (28 miles) northeast of Oslo.
 Here most of the international traffic arrives and is served by several international airlines and regional carriers like SAS, British Airways, Norwegian Air, Finnair and Widerøe.
 The airport has flights from around 140 destinations abroad.
-Often you have to change planes in order reaching your final destination in Norway.
+Often you have to change planes to reach your final destination in Norway.

 International flights to Norway

-There are direct flights to Norway from East and West of the continental USA and several destinations in Europe.
+There are direct flights to Norway from the East and West of the continental USA and several European destinations.

-If you are travelling from Australia or New Zealand, you'll need to connect via an airport in Asia, the Middle East, or Europe.
+If you travel from Australia or New Zealand, you'll need to connect via an airport in Asia, the Middle East, or Europe.

-Numerous rail services have connections to rest of the Nordic countries and rest of Europe.
+Numerous rail services have connections to other places in the Nordic countries and the rest of Europe.
 There are frequent connections to Oslo from Copenhagen, Stockholm and Götenborg.
-It is also possible to get to northern Norway from Stockholm with Trondheim and Narvik as the main destinations.
+It is also possible to get to northern Norway from Stockholm, with Trondheim and Narvik as the main destinations.

 It is possible to take a ferry between Norway and Denmark, Sweden, Germany and the UK.
-Color Line is the main ferry service.
-Most ferry operators offer package deals that include both car and passengers.
+Most ferry operators offer package deals that include both cars and passengers.

 Cruises to Norway

-There are several cruise lines to Norway, and the country is a popular cruise destination.
-Many are sailing to the Norwegian Fjords and the seaside city Bergen, but also cities as Tromsø, Hammerfest, Trondheim and Ålesund are on many itineraries.
+There are several cruise lines in Norway and many popular cruise destinations.
+Many are sailing to the Norwegian Fjords and the seaside city of Bergen, but cities such as Tromsø, Hammerfest, Trondheim, and Ålesund are on many itineraries.

 Most visitors arrive in Norway by car from Sweden, but it is also possible from Finland and Russia.

-The major roads going to Norway is European route E6.
-It runs from Sweden, and you are crossing the border at Svinesund in the south-east Norway.
+The major road going to Norway is European route E6.
+It runs from Sweden, and you are crossing the border at Svinesund in southeast Norway.